HOME / chatterbox: Gossip, speculation, and scuttlebutt about politics.

 News Sites:

 Politico Health Care Page.
-Politico has stayed on top of breaking developments, frequently scooping the competition, and takes the trouble to provide readers direct access to documents of interest.
+Politico has stayed on top of breaking developments and takes the trouble to provide readers direct access to documents of interest.
 The Web site can be a bit lazy about updating its health care page, so if you want to be certain not to miss its latest offerings on the reform bill try the home page.

 New York Times Prescriptions.
 Love the name!
 David Herszenhorn, the principal author, is an excellent reporter, and in a few short months this site has gone from being ho-hum to being clearly superior to the Washington Post's Daily Dose and the Wall Street Journal's Health Blog (see below).

-The Huffington Post still looks mostly like an aggregation of blogs, but Sam Stein has been delivering health-reform scoops there.
+The Huffington Post still looks mostly like an aggregation of blogs, but Sam Stein and Ryan Grim have been delivering health-reform scoops there.

 C-span Health Care Hub.
-Video of congressional hearings, press conferences, etc. related to health reform.
+Video of floor debate, congressional hearings, press conferences, etc. related to health reform.

 Daily Dose.
 The Washington Post's health reform blog.
 Less interesting than Ezra Klein's Post blog, which is a little embarrassing because Klein is only one person, whereas Daily Dose has multiple authors.
 The Post doesn't seem to be putting much energy into the site.
 Still, worth a glance.